Life of plants

 Seemed to them that it was something wrong with me.
 They advised to fortify my personality.

-They believed that I should be more fun, louder, more sociable, read less and walk more, make friends, gain weight, stop being so pale, go in for sports, make friends.
+They believed that I should be more fun, louder, more sociable, read less and walk more, make friends, gain weight, go in for sports.

 Seemed to me that something was wrong with me.
 I definitely knew this about myself then and I am sure of it now.
 I continue being grown with excessive care, an unadaptable plant with a voice too quiet and a body too weak.